Back to blog

 Taking language tests too late

-Applying for visa too late
+Applying for a visa too late

-Visa appointments can be hard to secure.
+Visa appointments can be hard to get.

-Starting housing search too late
+Starting the housing search too late

-Housing is limited in major cities.
+Housing is scarce in large cities.

 Conclusion